 We love the retro styling of older campers, but like many, we don’t want to do a huge remodel or live with old appliances to get it.
 Manufacturers have caught on, and several brands now make retro-themed campers.
-However, just because you like the retro look, doesn’t mean you can’t have modern luxuries too.
+Just because you like the retro look doesn’t mean you can’t have modern luxuries too.

-Let’s tour seven stylish retro campers that will take you back to the days of classic RV camping.
+Let’s tour eight stylish retro campers that will take you back to the days of classic RV camping.

 What Are the Hallmarks of a Retro Camper?